Nestle USA Inc. Recalls Chicken Pizza And Chicken Lasagna Products Due To Possible Foreign Matter Contamination

-FSIS and the company have received no reports of adverse reactions due to consumption of these products.
-Individuals concerned about an illness should contact a health care provider.
+There have been no confirmed reports of adverse reactions due to the consumption of the products subject to recall.
+Anyone concerned about an injury or illness associated with the products subject to recall should contact a healthcare provider.

 Consumers with food safety questions can "Ask Karen," the FSIS virtual representative available 24 hours a day at AskKaren.gov or via smartphone at m.askkaren.gov.
 The toll-free USDA Meat and Poultry Hotline 1-888-MPHotline (1-888-674-6854) is available in English and Spanish and can be reached from 10 a.m. to 4 p.m.
 (Eastern Time) Monday through Friday.
 Recorded food safety messages are available 24 hours a day.
 The online Electronic Consumer Complaint Monitoring System can be accessed 24 hours a day at: http://www.fsis.usda.gov/reportproblem.

 |Class I||This is a health hazard situation where there is a reasonable probability that the use of the product will cause serious, adverse health consequences or death.|